 If you hold the Wells Fargo Visa Signature, you can redeem points earned across all your Go Far Rewards cards at 1.5¢ per point towards airfare which opens up some excellent earning opportunities.
 For instance, individual family members can apply for a selection of Go Far Rewards earning cards at different times to take advantage of the generous introductory bonus categories, and combining all the points earned free of charge into an account that holds the Wells Fargo Visa Signature.
 This allows you to redeem all points earned across your Go Far Rewards cards at 1.5¢/1.75¢ per point towards airfare.

 This could be an exciting way to help someone plan a dream trip — or perhaps to fund family vacations in the long run.
 By combining points, you'll never have to worry about points being left behind.

 At first glance, Wells Fargo Go Far Rewards doesn’t offer a ton of value.
 Points are worth a set 1¢ each, and the selection of cards doesn’t offer the same high-value perks as popular travel cards from Chase, Citi, and Amex.
 However, when you dig into the mechanics of the program and start putting together combinations of cards, you can extract a considerable amount of value and all without paying an annual fee.

-Effectively earning Go Far Rewards at 1.5x on everyday spend on the Cash Wise Visa, and redeeming for flights at 1.5¢ per point via the Wells Fargo Visa Signature returns 2.25% on every dollar spent, and that’s before you factor in bonus categories on other cards within Wells Fargo's lineup.
+Earning Go Far Rewards at 1.5% cash rewards on purchases in every category on the Cash Wise Visa, and redeeming for flights at 1.5¢ per point via the Wells Fargo Visa Signature returns 2.25% on every dollar spent, and that’s before you factor in bonus categories on other cards within Wells Fargo's lineup.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.